sduclassroom/examaker/RHSA1/CH03/q03_qwe.md

-Reading documentation in
+Which keys does the command 'Display the diroctary of topics' in the info?

-* /usr/doc
+* 'b'
-+ /usr/share/doc
++ 'd'
-* /usr/share/rsyslog/doc
+* 'Page up'
-* /usr/log/doc
+* 'u'
-* /usr/share/bc/doc
+* '1G'
-* /usr/yum/doc
+*  'n'